microsoft/FluidFramework/packages/dds/tree/docs/user-facing/object-merge-semantics.md

 ```

 Preconditions:
-* There is no schema change edit that the property assignment edit is both concurrent to and sequenced after.
+* There is no concurrent schema change edit that is sequenced before the property assignment edit.
 * The value on the right side of the `=` operator must have status `TreeStatus.New` or be a primitive.
   (This precondition will be removed soon)